PoisotLab/ms_betacov_mapping/README.md

 existence of hotspots of viral uniqueness and the diverse origins of human betacoronaviruses.
-Together, this framework points to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies [@Banerjee2020Novel]) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either specialization or diversification through host jumps and recombination.
+Together, this framework points to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies; @Banerjee2020Novel) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either specialization or diversification through host jumps and recombination.

 Based on the geographic mosaic theory of coevolution, we developed a trivariate map of coevolutionary pressure (@fig:trivariate): (1) _host phylogenetic